blue-tomato/blueto/README.md

-# 🔵 BlueTo
+# 🪐 BLUETO

-> the design system of blue tomato
+> the design system of Blue Tomato

 ![Logo](logo.png)